 In other words, when a player suffers from a broken hand or torn ligament, it’s easy for officials to see the physical injury.
 When the problem is internal, things get complicated, which is why people discussing CTE-related issues have received so much criticism and pushback as to whether or not the disease is truly linked to the game fans adore so much.
 So, as doctors and team physicians continue to learn more about brain injuries and head trauma, they can also provide players with the evidence needed to support their workers comp claims.

 Will worker’s compensation change the way the NFL functions?

 California, the state that has the most professional teams, is, in fact, the only state that grants athletes the right to file cumulative trauma for workers compensation.
-As more and more players file for disability benefits and the topic of health insurance becomes more important than ever before, many wonder how the NFL will react.
+As more and more players file for disability benefits, and short disability insurance payments, and the topic of health insurance becomes more important than ever before, many wonder how the NFL will react.

 One response came from the NFL’s commissioner Roger Goodell himself, who announced that a $100 million endorsement would be made to develop new technology and fund research involving head trauma.
 The effects of workers compensation have not only led to the NFL giving out millions of dollars, but it’s also led to public scrutiny surrounding their actions.
 Due to players getting seriously injured on the field, for example, athletes who play in the NFL have been forced to retire sooner than expected; while some might argue that this is just part of the game, because players careers are cut short every year, athletes today are unable to plan out their futures and work toward a retirement goal.
 This might due to the fact they have no control over their destiny when playing professional sports and a career-ending injury is just one play away.